NLP: For Living a More Heroic life!

 Instead, simply ask, "What can I begin to do, now, to find the hero or heroine inside me, and begin living more in accordance with my dreams?"

 I personally found that NLP was an exceptionally useful methodology for systematically getting me more in touch with my own mythological hero(es), and making the changes necessary to align me more with the heroic path I had chosen long before, but for years failed to even see, let alone implement.
 I'm serious -- the underpinnings for what was truly most important to me were there -- established -- for years before I noticed them, recognized them for what they meant, and then acted upon them.
 Are you in that same boat now?
+What will your own hero's journey be like?

 I find it fascinating (but not surprising) how often I'm asked "can you give me some examples of NLP in movies?"
 In the past, I've given a couple of movie names where specific NLP techniques can be seen.
 I'll do that here too, but I'm going to take it further.
 In point of fact, anytime you see a hero doing something heroic, expertly, and seemingly without effort, it could be painted as an example of NLP in action (NLP is about doing what works, more effectively, with less effort, and, having learned it far more quickly using accelerated learning methods).
 After all, every NLP Practitioner learns how to elicit strategies of genius from any other person, and then try them on, rapidly getting to similar results the expert gets, in years less time/effort.

-Here are some concrete examples of NLP in movies:
+Here are some concrete examples of

 • Legend of Bagger Vance: The NLP Golf Strategy: "How do you know when to swing?"
 'When everything else goes fuzzy, my head gets quiet, noise fades away, the fairway shrinks, and the pin gets life-size right in front.'
 In this movie, Wil Smith explains something very similar, which he calls being "in the field."